 Notice that the serial comma comes before "and" but not the last "and" in the sentence.
 The "and" that follows the comma is only there because it sounds better.
 Grammatically, "and" is irrelevant.
 Only units matter.

 A list of grammar rules has to include the scariest of punctuation marks.
 It might look funny, but don't be afraid of the semicolon; it's the easiest thing in the world to use!
-Say you want to connect two ideas but can't figure out or can't be bothered to use a coordinating conjunction.
+Say you want to join two ideas but can't figure out or can't be bothered to use a coordinating conjunction.
 The two ideas can be separate sentences, but you think that they are so closely connected; they really should be one.
 Use a semicolon.

 Mary's dog is hyperactive; it won't stop barking or sit still.